-Subject to Condition 4(j) (Conditions to Redemption and Purchase of Subordinated Tier 2 Notes) in the case of Subordinated Tier 2 Notes, the Issuer or any of its subsidiaries may at any time, but is not obliged to, purchase Notes in the open market or otherwise at any price.
+The Issuer or any of its subsidiaries may at any time, but is not obliged to, purchase Notes in the open market or otherwise at any price.
 Any Notes so purchased or otherwise acquired may, at the Issuer's discretion, be held or resold or, at the option of the Issuer, surrendered to the Agent for cancellation.

-This Condition 4(h) shall apply in the case of Subordinated Tier 2 Notes to the extent purchases of Subordinated Tier 2 Notes are not prohibited by Applicable Banking Regulations.
+This Condition 4(h) shall apply in the case of Senior Notes or Subordinated Tier 2 Notes to the extent such purchases of Senior Notes or Subordinated Tier 2 Notes are not prohibited by the applicable Loss Absorption Regulations and/or Applicable Banking Regulations, as applicable, and subject to the conditions set out in Condition 4(j) (Conditions to Redemption and Purchase of Subordinated Tier 2 Notes).